Kai bi

 4 bunches red leaf lettuce

-"sticky" rice (Link)
+6 cups “sticky” rice

 6 cloves garlic

-5 fresh jalapeño peppers
+5 ea fresh hot green chili or jalapeño peppers

-4 tablespoon of soybean paste (Korean-doenjang/Japanese-Miso)
+4 tablespoons of soybean paste (Korean-doenjang/Japanese-Miso)

-4 tablespoon medium ground red chili powder
+4 tablespoons medium ground red chili powder

 1 teaspoon sugar

-2 green/spring onion
+2 each green/spring onion

 4 cloves garlic